kaspermunch/PopulationGenomicsCourse/Exercises/HistoricalPopulationSize/README.md

 Does the plot resemble the ones in Li and Durbin.
 We used a different (more correct) mutation rate than Li et al..
 What do you think that does to the plot?

-## Compare individuals from other regions of the world
+## Compare individuals from different regions of the world

 Now compare individuals from different regions.
-You cna find all individuals at:
+You can find all individuals at:

 ```bash
 /home/data/consensus_files/PSMC